 Dana de Milo moved from Auckland to Wellington in the early 1960s, when she was still in her teens.
-She became part of Wellington's community of 'queens', most of whom were unable to find employment and turned to sex work to survive.
-Later in life de Milo became involved in HIV/AIDS prevention work and the Māori Women's Welfare League, as well as working to support the transgender community.
+She became part of Wellington's community of 'queens', most of whom were unable to find employment outside of sex work.
+Later in life de Milo became involved in the New Zealand Prostitutes’ Collective, the Drugs and Health Development Project, HIV/AIDS prevention work, and the Māori Women's Welfare League, as well as working to support the transgender community.
 In this 2010 video clip, she explains how closely-knit the Wellington transgender community was in the 1960s and 1970s, but also the violence that could result if you were openly transgender – and the necessity of looking after each other.

 Using this item